UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is solar thermal cheaper than solar PV?

-Generally, a dedicated solar thermal system is cheaper upfront than a whole-home solar PV system.
-However, the price gap has narrowed significantly as PV panel prices have dropped.
-The better choice depends on whether your primary goal is specifically to cut water heating costs or if you want to generate power for your entire home.
+Generally, a dedicated solar thermal system costs less upfront than installing a comprehensive whole-home solar PV array.
+However, when evaluating how much solar panels cost today, the price gap has narrowed considerably.
+Your choice ultimately depends on whether your primary utility goal is to zero out your water heating bill or to generate versatile electricity for your entire home.

 About the Author